How to get a car loan with bad credit

 When shopping, look for the most favorable terms — usually the lowest APR over the shortest period.
 But make sure the monthly payment works for your budget.
 This is where prequalification and preapproval come in handy.

-Co-signers reduce lenders’ risk because the co-signer is responsible for the loan if you can’t make payments.
-Because of this, a co-signer may result in a lower interest rate.
-However, the co-signer’s credit score can suffer if the loan becomes delinquent — even though they don’t own the vehicle.
+Cosigners reduce lenders’ risk because the cosigner is responsible for the loan if you don’t make payments.
+Because of this, a cosigner may result in a lower interest rate.
+However, the cosigner’s credit score can suffer if the loan becomes delinquent — even though they don’t own the vehicle.
+In addition to this risk, a cosigner may find that it is more difficult to borrow money to meet their own financial needs.

 According to Josh Frank, former senior researcher for the Center for Responsible Lending, subprime buyers are more likely to encounter lending contracts with nonessential goods and services.

-If you finance through a dealer, always confirm the terms are final before signing.
-A dealer may offer you conditional approval so you can drive off the lot, but be wary.
-Since the terms of your loan aren’t set, you may face higher monthly payments than you initially agreed to.
+If you finance through a dealership, always confirm the terms are final before signing.
+A dealer may offer you conditional approval so you can drive off the lot, but since the terms of your loan aren’t set, you may face higher monthly payments than you initially agreed to.

 Some shady dealers will entice car buyers with low advertised rates but raise rates after the buyer signs a contract.
 This deceptive practice is called yo-yo financing.
 And while it may seem similar to conditional approval, the practice is illegal.